-The objectives of the Strategy are to:
+The Plan's objectives are:

-- Establish Limerick as a key destination in the leisure tourism market for domestic and international visitors. - Provide a short to medium term focus for post COVID-19 recovery while building resilience in the long term through a new strategic destination development approach. - Create the tourism structures for long term tourism success from the Gateway Plan working group that will leverage future tourism opportunities for Limerick City working with the county wide tourism base. - Assess opportunities for Limerick to develop a major international tourism attraction that will become a tourism catalyst/hero project for the city, potentially aligned to the City's and third level partners association with the science, tech and engineering sectors. - Maximise the potential of existing hero attractions, assessing and developing their capacity to grow visitor numbers and improve the overall visitor experience. e.g. King John's Castle, St. Mary's Cathedral, Hunt Museum and Limerick Museum. - Examine how the potential of key city assets can be maximised to develop new visitor experiences that reflect global urban tourism trends i.e. Limerick Milk Market as a key focal point for Limerick city experiences, food, culture and arts. - Develop the range and quality of the Limerick Festivals and Events portfolio to attract new domestic and international audiences to Limerick. - Enhance and market existing saleable experiences and create new tourism experiences to attract visitors to Limerick. - Contribute to sustainable destination development through adopting the Visitor, Industry, Community and Environment (VICE) model as international best practice to develop tourism in a responsible way in Limerick. - Maximise the opportunity provided by the creation of a coherent Gateway destination approach for Limerick, communicating the essence of the place, its people and status as a Wild Atlantic Way Gateway City. - Enhance visitor flow and orientation into the city and throughout its city quarters. - Work with all stakeholders to improve the aesthetic appearance of the City, fostering community and stakeholder ownership, improving the presentation of Limerick City for visitors. - Improve the variety and quality of the current evening offering and address existing gaps such as accessibility to attractions, retail outlets, restaurants and live music, particularly traditional Irish music. - Prepare for the hosting of the 2027 Ryder Cup to maximise the destination opportunity and associated legacy benefits that major events can deliver. - Development of a strong city tourism destination that will support increased levels of international air access through Shannon Airport while growing air connectivity directly to the Wild Atlantic Way.
+- Establish Limerick as a key destination in the leisure tourism market for domestic and international visitors. - Provide a short to medium-term focus for post COVID-19 recovery while building resilience in the long-term through a new strategic destination development approach. - Create the tourism structures for long-term tourism success from the 'Limerick Destination Experience Development Implementation Group' that will leverage future tourism opportunities for the City working with the county-wide tourism hase - Assess opportunities for Limerick to develop a major international tourism attraction that will become a tourism catalyst/hero project for the city, potentially aligned to the city and third level partners' association with the science, tech and engineering sectors. - Maximise the potential of existing hero attractions, assessing and developing their capacity to grow visitor numbers and improve the overall visitor experience. e.g. King John's Castle, St. Mary's Cathedral, The Hunt Museum, Limerick Civic Trust attractions and Limerick Museum. - Examine how the potential of key city assets can be maximised to develop new visitor experiences that reflect global urban tourism trends, such as the Limerick Milk Market as a key focal point for City experiences such as food, culture and arts. - Develop the range and quality of the Limerick Festivals and Events portfolio to attract new domestic and international audiences to Limerick. - Enhance and market existing saleable experiences while establishing new tourism experiences to attract visitors to Limerick. - Contribute to sustainable destination development through adopting the Visitor, Industry, Community and Environment (VICE) model as international best practice to develop tourism in a responsible way in Limerick. - Maximise the opportunity provided by the creation of a coherent destination approach for Limerick, communicating the essence of the place, its people and highlighting its designation as a Wild Atlantic Way Gateway City. - Enhance visitor flow and orientation into the city and throughout its City Districts. - Work with all stakeholders to improve the aesthetic appearance of the city, fostering community and stakeholder ownership and improving the presentation of Limerick City for visitors. - Improve the variety and quality of the current evening offering and address existing gaps such as accessibility to attractions, retail outlets, restaurants and live music, particularly traditional Irish music. - Prepare for the hosting of the 2027 Ryder Cup in Adare to maximise the destination opportunity and associated legacy benefits that major events can deliver. - Development of a strong city tourism destination that will support increased levels of international air access through Shannon International Airport while growing air connectivity directly to the Wild Atlantic Way.